bryance-oyang/websocket_ctube/README.md

 data_size);
 ```

-## Internal Architecture
+## Current Internal Architecture
-This section describes the internal workings of `websocket_ctube`.
-This is for
+This section describes the internal workings of `websocket_ctube` as currently
-documentation purposes only and is not needed to use the API.
+implemented.
+This is for documentation purposes only and is not needed to use
+the API.
+Improvements are always welcome.

 A picture is worth a thousand words:
 ![architecture_img](arch.png)